jpbaldus/keml.io/README.md

 2) [Split a ChatGPT conversation file](#split-a-chatgpt-conversation-file) holding all conversations into one file per conversation
 3) [Enhance an KEML file with original conversation data]() from the ChatGPT conversation JSON

-Currently, all of these processes are executed but we plan to split this to allow for different work flows.
+Currently, all of these processes are executed when running teh project but we plan to split this to allow for different work flows.

 ## Running